arunkumarhr357/Election-Statistics/readme.txt

    f)To exit from the program, Enter "exit"
 	>Program will get terminated

-Note:- * don't enter the command which are not listed, other wise you will get error measage.
+Note:- * don't enter the command which are not listed, other wise you will get error message.
        * All the commands are not case sensitive